lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic1_Introduction.md

 - Clarify that the model should say **“I don't know”** if unsure.
 - Specify that the answer should be based **only on the uploaded file** or context.

-## 1.5 Ethical Considerations
+## 1.3 Ethical Considerations

 - Responsible use: data privacy, bias, hallucinations, transparency
 - Examples of misuse and how to avoid them
 - When *not* to use AI or when to rely on human judgment

-## 1.6 Wrap-Up Reflection
+## 1.4 Wrap-Up Reflection

-- What did you learn about AI tools that surprised you?
+- What did you learn about the teaching and learning framework that surprised you?
 - Which AI tasks are you most comfortable with?
 - What task in your work would you most like to streamline with AI?
 - What did you learn about prompt engineering?